herbethcode/simplesender/README.md

-Simplesender is a simple tool that send and receive single file per time from one computer(running linux) to another which are in same network (LAN) local area network.
+Simplesender is a simple tool that sends and receives single file per time from one computer(running linux) to another which are in same network (LAN) local area network.